voron00/Nanny/README.md

 1. Install through CPAN (http://www.cpan.org/modules/INSTALL.html) dependent modules: DBI, DBD::SQLite, Time::HiRes, LWP::Simple (Some of them might be already installed, depends on a distro)
 2. Setup every necessary parameters in nanny.cfg (rename example.cfg)
 3. Launch in terminal.
-In Linux can use nanny.sh
+In Linux you can use nanny.sh

-Instructions to run in Mac OSX (Untested):
+Instructions to run in Mac OSX:

 1. Setup every necessary parameters in nanny.cfg (rename example.cfg)
 2. Launch in terminal.
-In Linux can use nanny.sh
+In OSX you can use nanny.sh